Minnie Evans: Works

 Her first works, titled My Very First and My Second, are ink on paper.
 The entire surface is filled with abstract designs and shapes with nature images and themes in both.
 These works are not in color.
 After handing her these drawings to a mysterious prophet, Evans was told that they foreshadowed the current global conflict, World War II.
 Madame Tula later instructed Evans to make a new painting featuring the war's conclusion.
 Days later, Evans painted Invasion Picture, capturing total destruction, bombs, and a figure of Fu Manchu.

 Another work titled "Design: Airlie Garden" depicts flowers, plants, and butterflies.
 The nature theme is shown here, but this piece is somewhat atypical due to the asymmetry of the painting.

 Two other works, both untitled are more typical works by Evans.
 One, dated 1996, depicts a woman with a feathered headdress and a green bird.
 This piece has bold colors, symmetrical, and includes nature themes.
 The media used is graphite, ink, tempera, and wax crayon on paper.
 The other is a female portrait including the theme of eyes, bold colors, and nature designs as well.
 The media used are gouache, ink, and wax crayon on paper.

-Now recognized as one of the most important visionary folk artists of the 20th century, her work is highly collected by many museums and collectors all across the world.
-Despite her prolific and long career, her works do not come up for sale often.
-When they do, there is always strong competition.
-Her work can be viewed at the Museum of Modern Art, the Smithsonian Institution, the Abby Aldrich Rockefeller Folk Art Museum, the American Folk Art Museum, the Whitney Museum of American Art, the Pérez Art Museum Miami, the Ogden Museum of Southern Art, and the High Museum of Art.
+Her work is highly collected by many museums and collectors all across the world.
+Many of her works can be viewed at the Museum of Modern Art, the Smithsonian Institution, the Abby Aldrich Rockefeller Folk Art Museum, the American Folk Art Museum, the Whitney Museum of American Art, the Pérez Art Museum Miami, the Ogden Museum of Southern Art, and the High Museum of Art.

 A review of a 2017 exhibit notes the contrast between Evans' later works -- "increasingly sophisticated" faces and greater "familiarity with nature"—with her first drawings between 1935 and 1940, which "indicate her innate genius and awareness, in the raw and in transition."